hwstar/ESP8266-MQTT-io-node/README.md

 MQTT commands supported:

-ON 		- Turns relay on
+ON 		| Turns relay on
-OFF		- Turns relay off
+OFF		| Turns relay off
-PULSE:n	- Pulses relay for N seconds
+PULSE:n	| Pulses relay for N seconds
-TOGGLE	- Toggles relay state
+TOGGLE	| Toggles relay state
-QUERY	- Returns relay state
+QUERY	| Returns relay state
-SURVEY	- Returns WIFI survey information as seen by the node.
+SURVEY	| Returns WIFI survey information as seen by the node.

-After booting, the node posts a message to /node/info with the following data
+After booting, the node posts a message to /node/info with the following data:

-ROOT TOPIC		- A root topic name (e.g. /home/lab/relay)
+ROOT TOPIC	| A root topic name (e.g. /home/lab/relay)
-IP ADDRESS		- The IP address assigned to the node SCHEMA			- A schema name of hwstar.relaynode (vendor.product ala xPL)
+IP ADDRESS	| The IP address assigned to the node SCHEMA		| A schema name of hwstar.relaynode (vendor.product ala xPL)

-The schema may be used to design a database of supported commands for each device.
+The schema may be used to design a database of supported commands for each device:

 Example message: